mfpiccolo/pliable/README.md

 backed rails apps.
 We store all of the data in a plies table.
 The Ply model contains logic that allows you to inherit from Ply and then act as if these iherited models are normal Active Record models.

-Here is the Ply model your generator created:
+Here is the Ply model your generator created by running `rails g pliable:models`:

 ```ruby
 class Ply < Pliable::Ply